Esteghlal F.C.–Sepahan S.C. rivalry: A dramatic season for Sepahan (5 matches, 5 wins)

 In 2002–03 Iranian Football Season, two clubs met each other 5 times, and dramatically, Sepahan could won all 5 meetings with coaching of Farhad Kazemi.
 From these five meetings, 2 of them were in 2002–03 Iran Pro League, 2 of them were in 2002–03 Hazfi Cup, and the last one in a four-team friendly tournament (Etehadiyeh Cup) hosted by Esteghlal.

 In 2002–03 Iran Pro League, Sepahan could beat Esteghlal in both league matches in Tehran and Isfahan with the similar result of 3–2.

 In the 1/8 final of 2002–03 Hazfi Cup, two clubs again faced each other in a two-leg meeting.
 The first leg was held in Isfahan, and Sepahan could win the match with the result of 3–0.
 In the second leg in Tehran, it was again Sepahan who could beat Esteghlal with the result of 1–0.

 After the end of 2002–03 Iran's Football Season and before the starting of the new Iranian Football Season, a four-team friendly tournament with the name of Etehadiyeh Cup held in Tehran hosted by Esteghlal.
 In this tournament Esteghlal as the host, Sepahan and Pas Tehran as the champion and runner-up of 2002–03 Iran Pro League, and Al Wasl from Dubai as the guest team participated.
 In the Semi-final of the tournament, Seaphan and Esteghlal again faced each other and Sepahan could beat Esteghlal with the result of 3–2 and advanced to the final of the tournament.
 In the final, Sepahan also could beat Pas Tehran and became the champion.

-Therefore, and after these five matches between the club in a single season, Sepahan could win all the matches and made a really dramatic record.
+As a result, Sepahan won all five meetings between the two clubs that season, setting a record of five consecutive victories in this fixture.